Emotional Creative Resources for Children and Educators

 • Breathing Techniques Monica Batiste

-• Emotional Freedom Technique for Kids Monica Batiste
+• Emotional Freedom Technique TAPPING with Monica Batiste

 • Beach Yoga 2020 Monica Batiste